-ESDS-RFC-041v2.0 Category: Suggested Practice Updates: ESDS-RFC-041v1.1
+ESDS-RFC-041v2.0.1 Category: Suggested Practice Updates: ESDS-RFC-041v2.0 Data Product Development Guide for Data Producers

 3.2.2 ICARTT

 The ICARTT format [44] arose from a consensus established across the atmospheric chemistry community for visualization, exchange, and storage of aircraft instrument observations.
 The format is text-based and composed of a metadata section (e.g., data source, uncertainties, contact information, and brief overview of measurement technique), and a data section.
 Although it was primarily designed for airborne data, the format is also used for non-airborne field campaigns.